Research Associate - Cosmology

 Additional Information

-• Journal Paper voted by the Editorial Board of Classical and Quantum Gravity Journal as one of the journal's highlights of 2002.
+- Journal Paper voted by the Editorial Board of Classical and Quantum Gravity Journal as one of the journal's highlights of 2002.
 Article title: Interactive Geometric Database, Including Exact Solutions of Einstein's Field Equations, Mustapha Ishak and Kayll Lake, Classical and Quantum Gravity 19, 505 (2002).

-• Journal paper selected by Chief Editor Gerardus 't Hooft (Nobel Laureate in Physics 1999) as one of the highlights of 2008 of the Foundation of Physics Journal.
+- Journal paper selected by Chief Editor Gerardus 't Hooft (Nobel Laureate in Physics 1999) as one of the highlights of 2008 of the Foundation of Physics Journal.
 Article title: Remarks on the formulation of the cosmological constant/dark energy questions.
 Mustapha Ishak.
-Foundation of physics Journal, 37:1470-1498,2007.
+Foundation of Physics Journal, 37:1470-1498,2007.

-• Journal paper highlighted at Physical Review Letters as Editors' suggestion and selected for a synopsis in Spotlighting Exceptional Research in Physics (2013) website of the American Physical Society.
+- Journal paper highlighted at Physical Review Letters as Editors' suggestion and selected for a synopsis in Spotlighting Exceptional Research in Physics (2013) website of the American Physical Society.
 "Stringent Restriction from the Growth of Large-Scale Structure on Apparent Acceleration in Inhomogeneous Cosmological Models", Mustapha Ishak, Austin Peel, and M. A. Troxel.
 Phys.
 Rev. Lett.
 111, 251302 (2013).

-• Invited review article in the prestigious Living Reviews in Relativity journal to cover the topic of "Testing General Relativity at Cosmological Scales."
+- Invited review article in the prestigious Living Reviews in Relativity journal to cover the topic of "Testing General Relativity at Cosmological Scales."
 Living Reviews in Relativity 22 (2019) 1-204. arXiv:1806.10122.

-• Opening plenary talk in 2019 for the Centennial International Conference celebrating the 100th anniversary of the 1919 famous solar-eclipse expedition and experiment that confirmed the theory of General Relativity of Einstein.
+- Opening plenary talk in 2019 for the Centennial International Conference celebrating the 100th anniversary of the 1919 famous solar-eclipse expedition and experiment that confirmed the theory of General Relativity of Einstein.
 The conference took place in the town of Sobral in Brazil in May 2019 (exactly 100 years after the original expedition of 2019), where, at the time, the geographical location of the town allowed the best measurement of the deflection of light by the Sun during the eclipse.
 A key element is that Einstein’s theory of gravity predicts a deflection of light twice the size of that predicted by Newton’s gravity, and the Sobral’s measurement confirmed exactly that!
-The result in 1919 was a turning point in history confirming for good the theory of General Relativity of Einstein.
+The result in 1919 was a turning point in history, confirming for good the theory of General Relativity of Einstein.
 The event in 2019 was sponsored by the International Union of Astronomy, involved many physics and astronomy societies, and was echoed all over the world, reaching the New York Times and the Washington Post.
-The event was a real journey thru space and time.
+The event was a real journey through space and time.

 News Articles